Type of Journey

-How to reach: road or flight, Nairobi
+How to reach: from Nairobi by road or flight

-Famous for: Big 5, Game drives
+Famous for: Big 5, big cats, Balloon safari, Great Migration, Maasai villages, game drives

 Months open: All year

-African Big 5
+African big 5

-Great Wildebeest migration
+Great wildebeest migration

-Over 450 Bird species
+Over 450 bird species

-History of Masai Mara
+History of Masai Mara:

 Established in 1961, the Masai Mara National Park got its name in honor of the ancestral inhabitants, the Maasai People.
 Earlier, it was a wildlife sanctuary with a small area of 520 square kilometers of the Mara Triangle.
 It was extended towards the east in the same year, to cover approximately 1821 square kilometers, and therefore, it was converted into a game reserve under the Narok County Council.
 It acquired the status of the 'Masai Mara National Reserve' in 1974.

-Habitat of Masai Mara National Reserve
+Habitat of Masai Mara National Reserve: